What is Oravia?

 - languages with completely made up words (a priori) may be more neutral, but they take longer to learn

-Oravia's approach: A priori vocabulary, which is more balanced to learners of multiple backgrounds.
+Oravia was first constructed a priori, which is more fair.
 At the same time, words are not arbitrary sounds: the syllable-meaning associations, the cluster semantic structure, and the small vocabulary facilitate learning.

 Example